SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 ### Processing Power (CPU)
 The malfunctioning AI themselves starts with access to the Syndicate radio channel but besides that and their modified lawset, they are functionally identical to a standard Station AI.
 However, the AI has access to a shop where they can spend processing power (CPU) in order to buy malfunction modules which grant them new abilities.
 The AI starts with 50 CPU and can gain more by hacking APCs.

 The AI can only hack 1 APC per 60 seconds, to prevent them from hacking every APC immediately, instead slowly growing in power as the round progresses.
-Hacking an APC causes it to take on its EMAGged appearance and grants the AI an additional 10 CPU to spend.
+Hacking an APC causes it to take on its EMAGged appearance and, after 30 seconds, grants the AI an additional 10 CPU to spend.

 The CPU cost of malfunction modules will have to be balanced around the ease of amassing enough CPU to purchase the module, the overall value of the module and whether it is permanent or temporary.
 The AI has access to the following modules from their store: